top of page

 Application Deadline: Applications typically close in March.

-Dates: July 10, 2024 - August 15, 2024
+Dates: July 10 - August 15

-During the summer, you will be paired with Laboratory staff mentors to complete projects, solve problems, and learn and apply technical and interpersonal skills in a hands-on, professional environment.
-If you’re interested in AI, you can choose to work on projects related to artificial intelligence and technology systems that will help you explore technical expertise in artificial intelligence, machine learning, and signal processing to discover, create, and deliver some of the nation’s most impactful technologies to national security.
+The Summer High School Internship Program at MIT Lincoln Laboratory provides a unique opportunity for rising seniors who live and attend high school in the New England area.
+You will be paired with Laboratory staff mentors to complete projects, solve problems, and learn and apply technical and interpersonal skills in a professional environment.
+If you’re interested in AI, you can choose to work on projects related to artificial intelligence and technology systems.
+These projects will help you explore machine learning and signal processing to discover some of the nation’s most impactful technologies for national security.
 You could also opt to work on developing technology for advanced satellite systems that are used to monitor the activity of objects in space and to perform remote sensing of Earth.

 Cost/Stipend: No cost; Stipend is provided but varies from location to location.

 Application Deadline: Applications are accepted on a rolling basis.
-Check AEOP’s Summer 2024 opportunities here for the application dates.
+Check AEOP’s Summer opportunities here for the application dates.

 Dates: This is a summer internship program, and specific dates vary from location to location.